 It was a window into how large organisations work, how they think about reputation and social media risk, and how business culture varies around the world

 I travelled all over the world running crisis simulation exercises mainly for private sector clients.
 I sat in on oil spill response drills with the world’s biggest energy firms, saw how management consultancies and PR firms help banks rehearse their response to cyberattacks, and took part in live-play counterterrorism exercises with government agencies.
 It was a window into how large organisations work, how they think about reputation and social media risk, and how business culture varies around the world.

 After about 10 years or so of running a very interesting but maybe too diverse business, I felt like the company and I needed a clearer focus.
 We sold our portfolio of website hosting and support work, and transferred some of our team, over to a friendly competitor, dxw.
 Then COVID-19 appeared, business was rocky for a while, until the heroic efforts of the team helped stabilise things.
 It was time for me to move on, and happily we found a way to make a management buy-out work.
 I left the business in just a few months, having handed things over to the experienced team.
 I’m still a small shareholder in the business.

-Now, I’m taking a break for a while before deciding on what I could do next.
-I’ve moved house and we’re planning a big renovation in 2022.
-My youngest son will start secondary school next year.
 This feels like an opportunity I’ve not had before to slow down a bit, discover what I’ve missed through busyness over the years, and enjoy a mix of different things.
 I’m also enjoying learning new practical skills (hello woodworking), and trying to push myself in new directions outside my normal comfort zone.